Migraine Headache or Something More – Determining the Cause of Your Severe Head Pain

 That is why it is very challenging to advise rules of thumb for the general public – the devil often lies in the details of each specific patient.

-Studies have suggested that 80-plus percent of headaches are benign, meaning that they do not represent any serious underlying medical condition.
+Studies have suggested that more than 80% of headaches are benign, meaning that they do not represent any serious underlying medical condition.

 However, the headache pain itself may be so severe that it often prompts patients to seek urgent and/or emergency evaluation.